 Everyone experiences their share of painful, negative life events.
 We all experience loss.
-Sometimes the pain feels depressed_personlike more than we can bare.
+Sometimes the pain feels like more than we can bare.
 The pain of grief cannot be taken away, and really, it shouldn’t.
 We need to grieve when we experience loss.
 The process of grief is healthy and eventually healing.

 However, there are some techniques we can use to ease our grief a bit.
 I learned one such tool in one of my trips to Thailand.
 I conducted brief annual clinics for missionaries in Thailand for seven years.
 The clinics were held at an annual conference of 1200 to 1500 missionaries, and I was asked to attend to offer counseling for those that needed it.
 The days were full and a very rewarding.